Fall 2013 Faculty

 Germany, Viktor has lived and exhibited in Europe and the US.

 Michael Yatsevitch earned his BFA from the Maryland

 Institute College of Art in Baltimore.
 He has been an active member of the AVA

-began classes at AVA at age 14.
-In 1999, he received a BFA in Printmaking and
+began taking classes at AVA at age 14.
+In 1999, he received a BFA in

-Sound Design from The Art Institute of Chicago.
-Yunger is the author of the
+Printmaking and Sound Design from The Art Institute of Chicago.
+Yunger is the